ghb24/NECI_STABLE/docs/neci/input/calc.rst

     the stochastic sampling, and explicitly attempts spawning from all clusters in the space.

     **AMPLITUDE** will enumerate the whole of the allowed space, and assign a floating-point amplitude to each excitor.
-These amplitudes are stochastically sampled (**INITWALKERS** times per MC cycle), and used to propagate the CCMC.
+These amplitudes are stochastically sampled (**INITWALKERS** * **NCLUSTSELECTIONS**) times per MC cycle), and used to propagate the CCMC.
+      This appears to now be functional.

+    **PARTICLE** uses the **AMPLITUDE** code, but performs discrete sampling.
+It samples excitors through particles which exist at excitors like FCIMC.
+    These particles are stochastically sampled (**NCLUSTSELECTIONS** times per excitor per MC cycle), and used to propagate the CCMC.

     **EXACTSPAWN** causes spawning to be done exactly - i.e. all allowed connected determinants from a given cluster are spawned to.